 Reduces Stress and Anxiety

 The warm vanilla scent of Peruvian balsam essential oil is ideal for calming the mind and alleviating stress.
-If you’re feeling overwhelmed throughout the day, simply inhale the scent of this oil using a vaporizer, room diffuser, or portable essential oil diffuser like Love MONQ.
+If you’re feeling overwhelmed throughout the day, simply breathe the scent of this oil using a vaporizer, room diffuser, or portable essential oil diffuser like Love MONQ.
+Remember, breathe MONQ gently into your mouth and breathe out through your nose.
+MONQ should not be inhaled into the lungs.
 Alternatively, add a few drops of the oil to a terracotta necklace to keep the scent close.

 Soothes Irritated Skin